ecnepsnai/otto/.github/CONTRIBUTING.md

     /environ   -> Library that defines an environment variable.
 Broken off for easier testing.
 ```

+The actual executable for the server itself is located in `/cmd/server`.
+The executable is only responsible for starting
+the server and capturing signals from the system.

 # Running a Development Build

 To run a development build of the server you first need to get everything prepared.
-The `install_backend.sh` and `install_frontend.sh` scripts will prepare the codebase and compile a debug version of the app.
+The `install_backend.sh` and
+`install_frontend.sh` scripts will prepare the codebase and compile a debug version of the app.

 To run the Otto server: